 I write all our content so your services aren’t needed, but if they were you would have looked great if you were to spend some time browsing our website before pitching.
 And pitched with a clear idea for content to write.

 Nobody has time for the vague and disrespectful messages sent for fun or in desperation.
 When you appear in someone else’s inbox, make it count.
 Show them how you mean serious business, including how you take your own seriously.
+And be kind by speaking not from above but to a peer.

 Leave a Reply